This page was last updated on 21 July, 2021.

 Catering businesses operating at the Skopje and Ohrid airports, and hotels serving guests staying on hotel premises.

-Parliament has extended the nationwide state of crisis through June 30, 2021 to effectively manage state resources during the coronavirus pandemic.
+On June 8, Parliament extended the nationwide state of crisis through December 31, 2021 to effectively manage state resources during the coronavirus pandemic.

-Individuals must practice two-meter social distancing in public and wear a protective face covering in all closed and open public spaces, including markets, shops, banks, post offices, health facilities, and public transport.
+Individuals must practice two-meter social distancing in public and wear a protective face covering in all closed public spaces, including markets, shops, banks, post offices, health facilities, and public transport.

 Data Source: covidcontrols.co